indus/gluex/README.md

 </body>
 ```

 When calling gluex with the namespace `dev` the first directive will be replaced with an empty string (deleted) and only the second one will be replaced with the content of the refernced file.
-Calling with no namespace will replace the first one and remove the second one.
+Calling with no namespace will replace both comments and remove none.
 This works the same for JS.
 You can pass a namespace like so:

 #### CLI
     gluex -i path/to/input.xx -o path/to/output.xx -n dev